 Process Data Type

-Defines the type of data used for processing including the following:
+Defines the type of data used for processing.

 Detects dual frequency, single frequency or code only receiver data.
 If the master(s) and remote are logging different data types, then it selects the one with the least measurements.